-To help farmers through the transition away from Direct Payments, currently paid as BPS, Defra has created the Future Farming Resilience Fund (FFRF) offering free business advice open to any farm currently in receipt of direct payments.
+To help farmers through the transition away from Direct Payments, currently paid as BPS, Defra has created the Future Farming Resilience Fund (FFRF) offering free and confidential business advice open to any farm currently in receipt of direct payments.
 Find out about the support available under Defra's Future Farming Resilience Fund.

 How the NFU can help you

 Members requiring legal advice on the Lump Sum Exit Scheme payment or broader succession planning will be entitled to take advantage of the NFU Legal Health Check service which is delivered through our Legal Panel Firms.

 The service (available to all Farmer & Grower members) aims to help identify any concerns, gaps or other legal matters members need to address to help secure their farming, growing and diversified businesses.

 It can also significantly help underpin business resilience during these uncertain times.
 It covers various topics including estate planning, reviewing business structures, lasting powers of attorney, partnership agreements, succession planning and many more.

 It can also be used by members on general plans for the future implementation of Defra’s post CAP support framework under the Agricultural Transition Plan and ELMs.

 In addition, all Farmer & Grower members who subscribe to the LAS (Legal Assistance Scheme) can apply for financial assistance of up to a maximum of £1000 for four sets of instructions (at £250 each) generated by the Legal Health Check carried out by the NFU Legal Panel Firms.